Lucx14/makersBNB/README.md

 ###Dev team

 [Alastair Edmonds](https://github.com/Alastair2D)
 [Aneel Marshall](https://github.com/marshall159)
 [Josh Nickson](https://github.com/joshnickson)
 [Lucien Najev](https://github.com/Lucx14)

-### As a team we have created this project in 1 week using technologies that were all brand new to us, we had no experience of Express, Node.js or MongoDB and so this was a good test of the teams ability to learn and implement new technologies very quickly.
+As a team we have created this project in one week using technologies that were all brand new to us, we had no experience of Express, Node.js or MongoDB and so this was a good test of the teams ability to learn and implement new technologies very quickly.
 We followed a Test and behaviour driven Agile workflow, programming in pairs and holding regular stand ups and retros every day.

 ###GoPythonBNB uses the following **technologies**: